 Check if you have the appropriate number of licenses required for VideoLX.
 The licenses are shown in the Web Management Console.

-In the Web Management Console, open the License Management node under System node in the Admin Menu sidebar.
-Open License Information page.
-Check that the counts for VideoLX licenses are as per your expectations, or check with Evolphin Support to get more licenses.
-You would need one VideoLX license each for each location that would use VideoLX flow.
+In the Web Management Console, open the License Management node under the System node in the Admin Menu sidebar.
+Open the License Information page.
+Check that the counts for VideoLX licenses are as per your expectations.
+If needed, check with Evolphin Support to get more licenses.
+You would need one VideoLX license for each location that would use the VideoLX flow.

 Set up a shared network location

 VideoLX needs high-capacity storage on a network location to store the high-res files.
 This location should be accessible from all other components of the VideoLX system.
 Click here to know how to set up a third-party mount point.
 This network location should be accessible on all machines in your VideoLX setup, including the Zoom MAM Server, the Ingest Server, the Transcoder, and all Zoom Clients.

 If you want to organize high-res assets that are copied on the PSAN into folders based on values set for predefined metadata properties then either create new or select existing metadata properties for this purpose on the Zoom MAM Server.
 These metadata properties should also be set as mandatory.

 For example, if you want to save your assets based on the name of the show and then by the name of the episode.
 In this case, you could configure three properties “Show”, “Season”, and “Episode_Title” under a new metadata group, say “CORP”.
 These metadata properties should be mandatory.
 The actual folder hierarchy to be set with these metadata properties is specified on the Ingest Rules Settings page in the Web Management Console later.